Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Bordification of cubic differentials around poles

 See Figure \ref{figure_continuity}.
-Proposition \ref{prop_bordification} in this case is implied by the following continuity property of the extension: \begin{lemma} The map $\overline{\delta}_0$ is a homeomorphism. \end{lemma} \begin{proof} The topology defined on $\mathbb{C}'$ is clearly Hausdorff.
-Since a continuous bijection from a compact space to a Hausdorff space is a homeomorphism, we only need to show that the inverse map $\overline{\delta}_0^{-1}$ is continuous, or equivalently, $\overline{\delta}_0$ maps every $V\cup\pa_\infty V\subset\mathbb{C}'$ described in the paragraph preceding Proposition \ref{prop_bordification} to an open subset of $\overline{\Delta}$.
+Equipping $\mathbb{C}'$ with the topology from Definition \ref{def_bord1}, we shall show: \begin{lemma} The map $\overline{\delta}_0$ is a homeomorphism. \end{lemma} This implies Proposition \ref{prop_bordification} in the case $(\Sigma,\ve{\phi})=(\mathbb{C},\dz^3)$. \begin{proof} The topology defined on $\mathbb{C}'$ is clearly Hausdorff.
+Since a continuous bijection from a compact space to a Hausdorff space is a homeomorphism, we only need to show that the inverse $\overline{\delta}_0^{-1}$ is continuous, or equivalently, $\overline{\delta}_0$ maps every $V\cup\pa_\infty V\subset\mathbb{C}'$ in Definition \ref{def_bord1} to an open subset of $\overline{\Delta}$.
 Since modifying $V$ within a bounded set of $\mathbb{C}$ does not effect the latter statement, we may suppose that $V\subset\mathbb{C}$ is either an angular region or a half-band bounded by negative geodesics, typical examples of which are shown as $V_1$ and $V_2$ in Figure \ref{figure_continuity}.

 By virtue of the fact that $\delta_0$ maps every negative geodesic to a line in $\Delta$ with the limit behavior computed above, $\overline{\delta}_0(V\cup\pa_\infty V)$ is formed by the region $\delta_0(V)\subset \Delta$ bounded by lines together with the open boundary part of the region, as shown by the second picture in Figure \ref{figure_continuity}.
 So $\overline{\delta}_0(V\cup\pa_\infty V)$ is open, as required. \end{proof} \end{example}